Skip to main content

 Do I need a CO2 monitor, or is PM2.5 enough?+

 PM2.5 is the most important single metric for general health.
 However, CO2 monitoring addresses a different concern — ventilation quality.
 If you work from home in a closed office, sleep with bedroom doors shut, or want to optimize fresh air flow, CO2 tracking provides insights that PM2.5 sensors cannot.
-Budget monitors under $100 do not include true CO2 sensors (NDIR technology).
-If CO2 is important to you, plan to spend $189 or more on a monitor like the Awair Element or Aranet4 Home.
+The Temtop M10+ at $99.99 now includes CO2 monitoring under $100.
+For the highest NDIR accuracy, the SAF Aranet4 Home at $189 is the gold standard.

 Can a budget air quality monitor detect mold?+